LLNL/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 header file and an associated group string name must be added to the ``GroupNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
 The process is similar to adding a new kernel ID and name described above.

-Again, the enumeration values and string array entries must be kept consistent, in the same order and matching one-to-one.
+.. note:: Enumeration values and string array entries for Groups must be kept
+          consistent, in the same order and matching one-to-one.

-.._structure_addkernel_feature-label:

-Add a new Feature
+.. _structure_addkernel_feature-label:

+Adding a feature
 ----------------------------

-If a kernel is added that exercises a RAJA Feature that is not used in an existing Kernel, a new value must be added to the ``FeatureID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated feature string name must be added to the ``FeatureNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
+If a kernel is added that exercises a RAJA Feature that is not used in an existing kernel, a new value must be added to the ``FeatureID`` enum in the ``RAJAPerfSuite.hpp`` header file and an associated feature string name must be added to the ``FeatureNames`` string array in the ``RAJAPerfSuite.cpp`` source file.
 The process is similar to adding a new kernel ID and name described above.

-Again, the enumeration values and string array entries must be kept consistent, in the same order and matching one-to-one.
+.. note:: Enumeration values and string array entries for Features must be kept
+          consistent, in the same order and matching one-to-one.